JonathanHenly/ITCS-3153_Group8/FirstExam-Review/README.md

 ## First Exam Poll Everywhere Review

-Q: What is the process of looking for a sequence of actions that reaches the goal?
+**What is the process of looking for a sequence of actions that reaches the goal?**

-A: Search.
+Search

-Q: Which of these does NOT influence the state space?
+**Which of these does NOT influence the state space?**

-A: Goal.
+Goal

-Q: What does it mean if a heuristic is admissible?
+**What does it mean if a heuristic is admissible?**

-A: It never over-estimates the true cost to the goal.
+It never over-estimates the true cost to the goal.

-Q: What is the output of a heuristic funtion for some node n?
+**What is the output of a heuristic funtion for some node n?**

-A: An estimate of the cost from n to the goal.
+An estimate of the cost from n to the goal.

-Q: What node will DFS expand?
+**What node will DFS expand?**

-A: Node with the largest depth.
+Node with the largest depth.

-Q: What node will UCS expand?
+**What node will UCS expand?**

-A: Lowest path cost.
+Lowest path cost.

-Q: What condition makes A* and UCS expand nodes exactly the same?
+**What condition makes A\* and UCS expand nodes exactly the same?**

-A: h(n) = constant.
+  h(n) = constant

-Note: Professor likes this question and hinted at there possibly being a question(s) similar to it on the exam.
+**Note:** The professor likes this question and hinted at there possibly being a question(s) similar to it on the exam.
 Make sure to study conditions that make algorithms behave similarly.

-Q: What node will A* expand?
+**What node will A\* expand?**

-A: Lowest f cost.
+  Lowest f cost.

-Q: What factors influence the time complexity of A*?
+**What factors influence the time complexity of A\*?**

-A: Depth of the goal.
+  Depth of the goal.

-A: Heuristic error.
+  Heuristic error.

-A: Branching factor.
+  Branching factor.

-Note: "Path cost error" was the only incorrect option.
+**Note:** "Path cost error" was the only incorrect option.
 Know the time complexity of A*.

-Q: How is the time complexity of A* classified?
+**How is the time complexity of A\* classified?**

-A: Exponential.
+  Exponential

-Q: What is the solution for a classical search algorithm (A*, BFS, ect.)?
+**What is the solution for a classical search algorithm (A\*, BFS, ect.)?**

-A: Path.
+  Path

-Q: What is a solution for local search algorithms?
+**What is a solution for local search algorithms?**

-A: State.
+  State

-Note: "Goal" is not a solution because:
+**Note:** "Goal" is not a solution because:
  1) there can be many goals
  2) you may never reach any goal

-Q: What node will greedy search expand?
+**What node will greedy search expand?**

-A: Lowest heuristic cost.
+  Lowest heuristic cost.

-Note: Greedy search only cares about heuristic cost, nothing else.
+**Note:** Greedy search only cares about heuristic cost, nothing else.

-Q: What is teh main problem when using Hill Climbing based algorithms?
+**What is the main problem when using Hill Climbing based algorithms?**

-A: Local minima/maxima.
+  Local minima/maxima.

-Q: In simulated annealing, how is the "next" node chosen?
+**In simulated annealing, how is the "next" node chosen?**

-A: Uniformly sampled.
+  Uniformly sampled.

-Note: Randomly selecting a node from a list of successors, not using heuristic cost when selecting a node, only use heuristic when comparing against current node.
+**Note:** Uniformly sampled because you're randomly selecting a node from a list of successors.
+You're not using heuristic cost when selecting a node, only when comparing against current node.

-Q: In genetic algorithms, how are the "parents" chosen when doing a crossover operation?
+**In genetic algorithms, how are the "parents" chosen when doing a crossover operation?**

-A: Randomly selected based on fitness values.
+  Randomly selected based on fitness values.

-Q: In genetic algorithms, how are states represented?
+**In genetic algorithms, how are states represented?**

-A: String of numeric values.
+  String of numeric values.